Home > Questions Answered > Time Limits to Bring Your Claim

 The court is also able to extend the basic three-year limitation period at their discretion under section 33 of the Limitation Act.
 They only do so very rarely after examining a case and taking all the circumstances into account.

-A. The Legal Line personal injury lawyers are experts in all types of claim and will be able to advise you of any limitations that apply to your case.
-They can provide specialist guidance and assistance at every stage of your case to ensure the best possible outcome.
+A. The Legal Line's specialist personal injury lawyers are experts in all types of personal injury claim and will be able to advise you of any limitations that apply to your case.
+They can provide specialist guidance and assistance at every stage of your compensation claim to ensure the best possible outcome.